-- 56.1 The Regatta Director will determine whether or not yachts shall carry a guest. - 56.2 A guest shall take no part in sailing the yacht and - (a) on an AC45 yacht shall remain aft of the rear beam with at least one hand on at least one of the guest handles. - (b) [AC 72 guest location will be inserted here by the Regatta Director] - A guest shall wear a personal flotation device and helmet that complies with rule 40.
+- 56.1 The Regatta Director will determine whether or not yachts shall carry a guest. - 56.2 A guest shall take no part in sailing the yacht and - (a) on an AC45 yacht shall remain aft of the rear beam with at least one hand on at least one of the guest handles. - A guest shall wear a personal flotation device and helmet that complies with rule 40.
 This equipment and the clothing worn by the guest shall look the same as that of the crew. - 56.4 Guest Weight Limits - (a) The guest weight of a Competitor guest shall be determined by the Competitor and the guest weight of an Event Authority guest shall be determined by the Event Authority.
 This weight shall include all clothing and equipment worn while on the yacht. - (b) On an AC45 yacht the guest weight shall not exceed 100 kg.
-For guest weights less than 100 kg, corrector weights shall be fixed symmetrically by weight on the yacht centerline to the trampoline aft of the rear beam: - (i) for a guest weight less than 70 kg, 40 kg of corrector weight shall be carried; - (ii) for a guest weight between and including 70 kg and 90 kg, 20 kg of corrector weight shall be carried; - (iii) for a guest weight of more than 90 kg, no corrector weight shall be carried. - (c) [AC72 guest weight limits will be inserted here] - (d) If no guest is carried the Regatta Director will determine the corrector weights to be carried (if any). - 56.5 Yachts shall ensure their guest complies with the provisions of RRSAC 56 and other guest requirements contained in the Sailing Instructions.
+For guest weights less than 100 kg, corrector weights shall be fixed symmetrically by weight on the yacht centerline to the trampoline aft of the rear beam: - (i) for a guest weight less than 70 kg, 40 kg of corrector weight shall be carried; - (ii) for a guest weight between and including 70 kg and 90 kg, 20 kg of corrector weight shall be carried; - (iii) for a guest weight of more than 90 kg, no corrector weight shall be carried. - (c) If no guest is carried the Regatta Director will determine the corrector weights to be carried (if any). - Yachts shall ensure their guest complies with the provisions of RRSAC 56 and other guest requirements contained in the Sailing Instructions.